-Identified Issue Action Needed Direction of Travel since 2014-15 Lead Officer Target Implementation Date Integrated Service Asset Register An integrated service asset register needs to be developed and embedded to ensure all assets are effectively recorded and managed.
-Head of Fleet To be agreed.
-Performance Management The performance management framework that is currently under development needs to be finalised and rolled out.
-1 Area Manager Strategy and Business Change To be agreed.
-Policy Management A policy management process needs to be developed and embedded.
-Area Manager Organisational Assurance To be agreed.
-On Call Additional Hours / Payments The on call additional hours / payments process and supporting controls need to be reviewed.
+Identified Issue Action Needed Direction of Travel since 2014-15 Lead Officer Target Date Integrated Service Asset Register An integrated service asset register needs to be developed and embedded to ensure all assets are effectively recorded and managed.
+1 Head of Fleet March 2018 Performance Management The performance management framework that is currently under development needs to be finalised and rolled out.
+1 Area Manager Strategy and Business Change September 2017 Policy Management A policy management process needs to be developed and embedded.
+Area Manager Organisational Assurance September 2017 On Call Additional Hours / Payments The on call additional hours / payments process and supporting controls need to be reviewed.
 This is currently being progressed through the Gartan System Change Advisory Board.
-1 Head of Human Resources To be agreed.
-Advocates The Advocate initiative needs to be included in the scope of the 'root and branch' community safety review.
-Area Manager Community Safety To be agreed.
-Collaboration An appropriate level of governance needs to be applied to Collaborative working initiatives.
-New Executive Board To be agreed.
+1 Head of Human Resources September 2017 Advocates The Advocate initiative needs to be included in the scope of the 'root and branch' community safety review.
+Area Manager Community Safety December 2017 Collaboration An appropriate level of governance needs to be applied to Collaborative working initiatives.
+New Executive Board December 2016 Closure of Accounts Publication of financial statements by end of July 2017-18 New Head of Finance July 2018 Shortened Timescale for Production of the Annual The timetable for production and publication of financial statements will need to be revised to New Head of Finance July 2018